JJ/granada-off/text/suburban-malls.md

 only place where you can watch some movies in their original version.
 Serrallo is quite fashionable since it opened, and has a great mixture of a leisure area together with nice shopping franchises.
-It is preferred by couples with small childre, who you can see pursuing their toddlers riding on plush-mobiles and looking bored.
+It is preferred by couples with small children, who you can see pursuing their toddlers riding on plush-mobiles and looking bored.
 It usually shows Granada matches in the big screen, so it might be as good a place as any other to disappoint yourself and see other